dfinity/motoko/CI.md

 The implementation is currently a careful choreography between Github, Github Actions, Hydra, the nix cache and mergify.

+This file describes the pre-open-source setup, and will gradually be updated or removed as we move away from the internal CI setup.

 Knowing if it is broken
 -----------------------